MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Scoreboard.md

 ### **setObjectiveAtDisplaySlot**
 `
-setObjectiveAtDisplaySlot(displaySlotId: DisplaySlotId, objectiveDisplaySetting: ScoreboardObjectiveDisplayOptions): ScoreboardObjective
+setObjectiveAtDisplaySlot(displaySlotId: DisplaySlotId, objectiveDisplaySetting: ScoreboardObjectiveDisplayOptions): ScoreboardObjective | undefined
 `

 Sets an objective into a display slot with specified additional display settings.